Founder/Director Rebecca Katz

 3. In blender container, combine walnuts, 1 cup water, lemon juice, maple syrup and salt; blend on high 1 to 2 minutes until creamy and smooth.
 Transfer cream to a bowl or jar; reserve.

 4. Prepare quinoa cereal: Rinse quinoa and drain well.
 In medium saucepan over high heat, bring quinoa, water and salt to a boil.
 Reduce heat to low; cover and simmer about 15 minutes until water is absorbed.
-Remove from heat; set aside to coll for a few minutes.
+Remove from heat; set aside to cool for a few minutes.
 Fluff quinoa with a fork and transfer to large bowl.

 5. For service, into cooked quinoa in bowl, stir ½ cup walnut cream, orange juice, maple syrup, cinnamon, ginger and nutmeg.
 Spoon cereal into small bowls; top each serving with a dollop of remaining walnut cream, a handful of blueberries and a sprinkling of chopped, toasted walnuts.